 Few Americans have had such an impact at the preservation and improvement of American Democracy as Abraham Lincoln.
 Abraham Lincoln was born in Hodgenville, Kentucky in 1809 to Thomas and Nancy in a log cabin.
 During his formative years, Abraham Lincoln committed himself to become self-educated and would often be found reading and studying numerous books and topics.

 Lincoln moved to Illinois in 1830 and attempted to run for the Illinois General Assembly.
-After losing his initial election, two years later he won and then proceeded to win reelection in 1836,1838, and 1840.
-During these years, Lincoln showed an interest in the study of law, and by 1836 Abraham Lincoln gained his license to practice law.
+After losing his initial election, two years later he won and then proceeded to win reelection 3 more times.
+During these years, Lincoln showed an interest in the study of law, and gained his license to practice law.
 By 1846, Lincoln set his sights on the U.S. Congress and won a seat in the House of Representatives.

-Throughout the 1850s, Lincoln witnessed the nation become divided over a growing schism related to slavery.
+Throughout the 1850s, Lincoln witnessed the nation become divided over slavery.
 As new states were being admitted to the Union, the growing question of whether these states should support slavery quickly led to a divided nation.
 Lincoln himself opposed the practice of slavery, but was careful not to take a drastic position, as that could lead to a much larger conflict.
-Lincoln’s rise in popularity grew as he engaged in a series of debates with another Illinois politician named Stephen Douglas.
-The now famous “Lincoln Douglas Debates” reflected the drastic divide among the nation regarding whether slavery was an institution that should or could remain in the fabric of America.
+The now famous “Lincoln Douglas Debates” with Stephen Douglas reflected the drastic divide among the nation regarding whether slavery was an institution that should or could remain in the fabric of America.
 The attention that Lincoln gained from these debates led him to run for president in the 1860 election.
 Lincoln commanded the northern states during the election which helped him win 180 electoral votes and the presidency.

 On April 9th, 1865, the Confederate General Robert E. Lee surrendered at the Appomattox Court House.
 Following these four long and bloody years, Lincoln and his wife Mary Todd decided to attend a showing of the play Our American Cousin at the Ford Theatre.
 While watching the play, a Confederate sympathizer, John Wilkes Booth, snuck into Lincoln’s viewing booth and shot him in the head.
 President Lincoln died within a day and the war-torn nation was forced to mourn much more.